LittleLin1999/littlelin1999.github.io/_pages/about.md

 The discovery of low-redshift LRDs provides a new window into their nature.
 We have identified three LRDs at $z \approx$0.1-0.2 ([Lin+25d](https://arxiv.org/abs/2507.10659)), and follow-up spectroscopy reveals exceptionally rich spectral details that are inaccessible in most high-redshift counterparts.
 Their striking characteristics, including extremely high-EW, cool-star–like absorption, cannot be explained by standard AGN models or stellar populations.
-These features reveal a cool gaseous envelope around the black holes, reminiscent of an atmosphere, inspiring a new paradigm for LRDs. (left).
+These features reveal a cool gaseous envelope around the black holes, reminiscent of an atmosphere, inspiring a new paradigm for LRDs (left).

 </div>
 </div>